mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/03/28/Day-68/">March 28, 2017</a></small></div>
-<p><strong>Democrats call for Nunes to recuse himself in Russia probe</strong>.
+<p><strong>Democrats call for Nunes to recuse himself in <a href="/trump-russia-investigation/">Russia probe</a></strong>.
 Pelosi and Schiff both say Nunes is too close to the White House to lead a thorough investigation into Russia.
 His behavior has discredited and tarnished the House Intelligence Committee, making it difficult for him to remain credible.
 The committee has scrapped all meetings this week amid the turmoil. (<a href="http://www.cnn.com/2017/03/27/politics/adam-schiff-nunes-recusal-russia/" target="_blank">CNN</a>)</p>